Tree decompositions with small width, spread, order and degree: Introduction

 Tree-decompositions were introduced by \citet{RS-II}, as a key ingredient in their Graph Minor Theory.
 Indeed, the dichotomy between minor-closed classes with or without bounded treewidth is a central theme of their work.
 Tree-decompositions arise in several other results, such as the Erd\H{o}s-P\'osa theorem for planar minors~\cite{RS-V,CvBHJR19}, and Reed's beautiful theorem on $k$-near bipartite graphs~\citep{Reed99a}.
 Tree-decompositions are also a key tool in algorithmic graph theory, since many NP-complete problems are solvable in linear time on graphs with bounded treewidth~\citep{Courcelle90}.

 For a non-empty tree $T$, a \defn{$T$-decomposition} of a graph\footnote{We consider simple undirected graphs $G$ with vertex set $V(G)$ and edge set $E(G)$.
 Let \defn{$\Delta(G)$} be the maximum degree of $G$.
+Let \defn{$\omega(G)$} be the number of vertices in a largest clique in $G$.
 A graph $G$ is \defn{empty} if $V(G)=\emptyset$. } $G$ is a collection $(B_x:x \in V(T))$ such that: \begin{itemize} \item $B_x\subseteq V(G)$ for each $x\in V(T)$ (each $B_x$ is called a \defn{bag}), \item for each edge ${vw \in E(G)}$, there is a node ${x \in V(T)}$ with ${v,w \in B_x}$, and \item for each vertex ${v \in V(G)}$, the set $\{ x \in V(T) : v \in B_x \}$ induces a non-empty (connected) subtree of $T$. \end{itemize} The \defn{width} of such a $T$-decomposition is ${\max\{ |B_x| : x \in V(T) \}-1}$.
 A \defn{tree-decomposition} is a $T$-decomposition for any tree $T$.
 The \defn{treewidth} of a graph $G$, denoted \defn{$\tw(G)$}, is the minimum width of a tree-decomposition of $G$.
 Treewidth\footnote{Equivalent notions to treewidth were introduced by \citet{BB72} and \citet{Halin76} prior to the work of Robertson and Seymour.} is the standard measure of how similar a graph is to a tree.
 Indeed, a connected graph has treewidth at most 1 if and only if it is a tree.
 See \citep{HW17,Bodlaender98,Reed97} for surveys on treewidth.

 The main property of tree-decompositions is the width.
 However, much recent work has looked at other properties~\citep{Adler06}, including chromatic number of the bags~\citep{Seymour16,HK17,BFMMSTT19,HRWY21}, independence number of the bags~\citep{DMS21,DMS24a,DMS24b,DFGKM24,DKKMMSW24,MR22,AACHSV24}, diameter of the bags \citep{CDN16,Lokshtanov10,BS24,DG07}, and treewidth of the bags~\citep{LNW}.
 This paper studies three other properties of tree-decompositions.